How to Feel More Comfortable in Your Own Skin

 Stop narrating yourself negatively in public.
 The self-deprecating comment before someone else can make it.
 The disclaimer before the opinion.
 The apology for taking up space.
 These habits feel protective but they reinforce the belief that you need to be pre-criticised before you are acceptable.
 Notice them.
 Reduce them.
 Not all at once — one at a time.

 Spend time in your body rather than observing it.
-Most women who feel uncomfortable in their own skin have a complicated relationship with their body specifically — they experience it from the outside, as something to be assessed and managed, rather than from the inside, as the place they actually live.
+Most women who feel uncomfortable in their own skin experience the body from the outside, as something to be assessed, rather than from the inside, as the place they actually live.
 Movement that is about sensation rather than appearance helps.
 Walking.
 Stretching.
 Anything that returns you to inhabiting rather than monitoring.

 Allow yourself to be seen imperfectly.
 Not every photograph has to be your best angle.
 Not every conversation has to be your most articulate.
-Not every interaction has to demonstrate that you are worth being around.
 Imperfect presence is still presence — and it is more honest, and ultimately more connecting, than the performance of perfection.

 Comfort in your own skin is not a destination.
 It is a daily practice of choosing yourself — imperfect, present, and worthy of being here — over and over, in the small moments that add up to a life.